koseidiamond/KoseiHelper/README.md

 The trigger variant of Bounded Refills.
 Allows the player to explore the physical space of others without transitioning, or be bounded (transition) to a certain screen.
 ### Kill If Not Grounded Trigger
 If the player enters the trigger and they are not on the ground (or optionally, climbing), they will die.
+### Metadata Trigger
+Allows to change the Map/Room metadata.
+Most changes only have effect once the room reloads (read the tooltips).

+# Obsolete

+These mechanics have been made obsolete because they have been remade in a different helper.
+You can copy the plugins from the LoennPrivate folder into your Loenn folder to use them.

+### Trigger Spinner
+"Spinners" that appear only after the player touches them and leaves the hitbox.
+They have the vanilla colors and can be attached to solids.
+*Note: FrostHelper spinners have a similar feature.